MattSteveMitch/.github/profile/html/introduction/introduction.md

 ## Hyperlinks

-One of the core features that made the web so successful was the ability to create hyperlinks that take you from one page to another another with a simple click.
+One of the core features that made the web so successful was the ability to create hyperlinks that take you from one page to another with a simple click.
 A hyperlink in HTML is represented with an anchor (`a`) element that has an attribute containing the address of the hyperlink reference (`href`).
 A hyperlink to BYU's home page looks like this:

 ```html
 <a href="https://byu.edu">Go to the Y</a>